amir00t/LvL-up/README.md

 WARNING: this programm is in beta, so use on your own risk.
 (The UNINSTALL function wasnt tested before!!!)

+You need to run this Program as an Admin!!!

 This Program edits Registry Keys to add Programs and URLs to the contextmenu on the Desktop